 Graveside services will be held at 11:00 a.m. on Wednesday, October 16, 2019 at Moundville Cemetery in Moundville, MO with Phillip Owens officiating.
 The family will receive friends from 5-7:00 p.m. on Tuesday evening at the funeral home.

-To send flowers to Lyman's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Lyman LaVerne Bott, please visit our floral store.